 Required Readings: History is a reading and writing intensive subject.
 It is imperative that you cover the assigned readings prior to class so that you can derive the full value from the lecture and to participate effectively in the discussions.
-There is one required text on order in the SPC bookstore.
+There is one required text on order in the South Plains College bookstore.
+Additional readings may be handed out in class or made available on Blackboard.

-Text: David Shi & George Tindall, America: A Narrative History, Vol. I, Brief 10th Ed., ISBN 978-0-393265972
+1. David Shi & George Tindall, America: A Narrative History, Vol. II, Brief 10th Ed., ISBN 978-0-393-265989